 Isn’t the chief lesson from Macron’s victory that splitting from a centre-left party is a path to success?

-We can even identify some of these MPs.
-Last week, Umunna launched an independent, pro-European manifesto, calling for Britain to remain within the single market, with a group of other London MPs, including David Lammy, Heidi Alexander and Stella Creasy.
+We can even identify some of them.
+Last week, Umunna launched an independent, pro-European manifesto, calling for Britain to remain within the single market, together with a group of other London MPs, including David Lammy, Heidi Alexander and Stella Creasy.
 This move directly contradicts Labour’s own manifesto promise to exit the single market and end freedom of movement.
 ‘No ifs, no buts, no hard Brexit,’ said Umunna, doing his most prime ministerial impression.
 If this is to be the core of a new En Marche!-style movement, then it’s not a bad start.

 All this depends on two things: first, the scale of Labour’s defeat in next month’s election; and second, whether Corbyn – or at least his ‘hard-left’ wing of the party – remains in charge.
 It may also depend on the Liberal Democrats.
-Many in the political centre will rightly be wondering where this would leave our established liberal party.
+Many in the political centre will rightly be wondering where this would leave our already established liberal party.
 Tim Farron, Nick Clegg and Paddy Ashdown will tell you that the Lib Dems are already the positive, social liberal, pro-European movement that Umunna and co are calling for.
-But even the most fervent supporter of the party would have to concede that, despite a glimmer of recovery, their poll numbers have been stagnant, and their performance in last week’s local elections was patchy at best.
+But even the most fervent supporter of the party would have to concede that, despite a glimmer of recovery, their poll numbers have been stagnant, and their performance in last week’s local elections was at best, patchy.

 The sense of renewal that En Marche! has created in France would be easy to harness against the Tories.